 And regardless of business objectives, don’t even think about testing Performance Max unless you’re prepared to spend at least $50-100 per day for at least a month; without it, it’s unlikely you’ll generate enough data and learning for the format to work properly.

-Here are my top 10 dos, don’ts, watchouts and workarounds for PMax.
+Here are my top 10 dos, don’ts, watchouts and workarounds for optimizing your Performance Max campaigns.

 Performance Max relies heavily on both bidding and targeting automation, similar to predecessors like App campaigns, Smart Display, and Local campaigns.
 Conversion tracking is always important in a Google Ads account, but it’s even more important in Performance Max.
 While this is pretty easy on the ecommerce side, I’ve seen many lead gen businesses struggle with lead quality.